cosmos72/gomacro/README.md

 * variable and function definitions
 * function calls (no imports yet, so builtins only)
 * strings, booleans, integers, floats, complex numbers and interface{}
+* imports: Go standard packages "just work", other packages work only on Linux
 * macro definitions
 * macro calls, including MacroExpand and MacroExpand1
 * macroexpansion code walker